 What is an insight if it’s not actionable?

 An insight is only helpful if you can do something with it.
-We’ve seen research fall flat when there are Insights on one side, telling a rich story of interaction and sentiment, and implementation viability on the other side with an ocean of business rules between them.
+We’ve seen research fall flat when there are insights on one side, telling a rich story of interaction and sentiment, and implementation viability on the other side with an ocean of business rules between them.

 Part of our job is to synthesise our research data into a format that can be easily used and understood by our clients to aid their product.
-If we as researchers don’t know the story behind the feature, then the insights – no matter how powerful– can’t be applied in a way that is truly meeting the needs of the other user in the system; the Business.
+If we as researchers don’t know the story behind the feature, then the insights – no matter how powerful– can’t be applied in a way that is truly meeting the needs of the other user in the system, the business.

 Become a temporary subject matter expert